| || |

 July 21, 2013 - Ray Tsuchiyama

-Uncle F. was the only one of the three brothers who was not shaped by a Japanese education.
+Uncle F. was the only one of the three brothers who was not shaped by Japanese education.

-I can imagine how worried she must have felt: like a recurring nightmare, again, two of her three boys had left Maui for the unknown, this time for a War in Europe.
+I can imagine how worried she must have felt: like a recurring nightmare, again, two of her three boys had left Maui for the unknown, this time for a War in Europe so far away.

 And to give her further stress, in War-time Maui, she would not speak Japanese outside of the house for fear of somebody reporting her as a Japanese sympathizer and instead spoke in whispers at home with my uncle W. (although she lived on Maui for decades she did not speak English well).
 After Pearl Harbor there was neither Japanese-language radio nor newspapers, so she had to rely on my Uncle W. to listen to the English-language radio broadcasts or local newspapers and update her in hushed Japanese over dinner on the War.

-After the completion of Army infantry basic training with the rest of the 442d Regimental Combat Team my uncle F. boarded an Army transport ship that would zig-zag across the Atlantic, looking out for U-boat submarine attacks, then passed under the Rock of Gibraltar and entered the ancient Mediterranean Sea, the simmering blue expanse separating Europe and Africa, the site of Odysseus’ wanderings and adventures.
+After the completion of Army infantry basic training with the rest of the 442nd Regimental Combat Team my uncle F. boarded an Army transport ship that would zig-zag across the Atlantic, looking out for U-boat submarine torpedo attacks, then passed under the Rock of Gibraltar and entered the ancient Mediterranean Sea, the simmering blue expanse separating Europe and Africa, the site of Odysseus’ wanderings and adventures.

-After an North African sojourn watching camel caravans arrive from the desert and listening to Muslim calls for prayer, my Uncle F. sailed to southern Italy, to save Europe.
-His idyllic Maui High School classes and proms must have seemed far away as he probably walked, crawled or ran in heavy fighting in the Italian peninsula interior northwards to Cassino, a mountainous area occupied by German defenders and artillery that overlooked the highway leading to Rome, the Italian capital.
+After an North African sojourn watching camel caravans arrive from the desert and listening to Muslim calls for prayer, my Uncle F. sailed to southern Italy.
+His idyllic Maui High School classes and proms, my grandmother's baked apple pies must have seemed far away as he probably walked, crawled or ran in heavy fighting in the Italian peninsula interior northwards to Monte Cassino, a mountainous area occupied by German defenders and artillery that overlooked the highway leading to Rome, the Italian capital.

-After a few days R & R in Rome, perhaps visiting the Colosseum and joining other Maui High graduates reciting Shakespeare's "Julius Caesar" from memory, uncle F. again walked with his comrades northwards up the Italian peninsula, perhaps above Florence, the major city of the Tuscany region, and the last big push towards Bologna against the German Army Group C in the Po River Valley.
+After a few days R & R in Rome, perhaps visiting the Colosseum and joining other Maui High graduates reciting Shakespeare's "Julius Caesar" from memory, uncle F. again joined his comrades northwards up the Italian peninsula, above Florence, the major city of the Tuscany region, and the last big push towards Bologna against the remnants of German Army Group C in the Po River Valley.